 Yellowstone National ParkMulti-state

 Established in 1872, Yellowstone National Park is America's first national park.
-Located in Wyoming, Montana, and Idaho, it is home to a large variety of wildlife including grizzly bears, wolves, bison, and elk.
+Located in Wyoming, Montana, and Idaho, it is home to a large variety of wildlife, including grizzly bears, wolves, bison, and elk.
 Preserved within Yellowstone National Park are Old Faithful and a collection of the world's most extraordinary geysers and hot springs, and the Grand Canyon of the Yellowstone.
-The website offers historical information about the park for those who cannot visit in person.

 Oregon National Historic TrailMulti-state